JosiahWI/mobspawnsim/README.md

 Additions are for moderate and high powered ores, they extend the effect of another ore by adding an extra calculation to an existing effect.
 3: effects.
 Effects are the most basic power.
 An effect takes a base chance that a mob will spawn, and applies an equation to it to make a new chance.

+When writting effects, please put a comment with each ore to explain its general behavior, or if it doesn't have any general behavior say so.
+Please also put a comment by each individual override/addition/effect to explain its behavior.